alesskerbinek/vfr-charts/website/pdf/readme.md

-This folder contains the latest pdf files for each airport:
+ON the webserver this folder contains the latest pdf files for each airport:
 * _CER.pdf
 * _KAM.pdf
 * _KOC.pdf